1andyhopper/nita/docs/step-by-step-nita-project.md

 | BUILD    | Writes the YAML files and runs a bash script (e.g., [`build.sh`](https://github.com/Juniper/nita/blob/main/examples/evpn_vxlan_erb_dc/build.sh)) in an Ansible Docker container to execute an Ansible playbook. |
 | TEST     | Writes the YAML files and runs a bash script (e.g., [`test.sh`](https://github.com/Juniper/nita/blob/main/examples/evpn_vxlan_erb_dc/test.sh)) in a Robot Docker container to execute specified tests. |

-In order to customize the `project.yaml` file for your NITA project, follow the instructions below, which relate to adapting the shell command in the relevant `build` section.
+In order to customise the `project.yaml` file for your NITA project, follow the instructions below, which relate to adapting the shell command in the relevant `build` section.
 This section is responsible for pulling the Docker or Kubernetes image from the public repository, downloading it to your local machine, and then executing it.

-#### Step-by-Step Instructions for Customizing `project.yaml`
+#### Step-by-Step Instructions for customising `project.yaml`

    **Locate the Example File**: Start by opening the example project (current use case) located at `examples/ebgp_wan/project.yaml`.